Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     1. **Name**: Enter a unique value for the application Insights i.e. `rideshare`.
     2. **Application Type**: Select `General`.
 This is required by Function Apps.
     3. **Subscription**: Select your Azure subscription.
-    4. **Resource Group**: Either select an existing Resource Group or create a new one such as `serverless-microservices`.
+    4. **Resource Group**: Select the resource group to which you have added your other services, such as `serverless-microservices`.
     5. **Location**: Select a region closest to you.
 Make sure you select the same region for the rest of your resources.

     ![Screenshot of the Application Insights form](media/application-insights-creation.png)